Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Rosehill - Harris Park had a median taxpayer income of $49,299 and an average income of $59,151 in financial year 2022.
-These figures are lower than the national averages of $56,994 and $80,856 for Greater Sydney respectively.
-By September 2025, estimates suggest a median income of approximately $55,516 and an average income of around $66,610, based on a 12.61% growth in wages since financial year 2022.
-According to the 2021 Census, incomes in Rosehill - Harris Park cluster around the 53rd percentile nationally.
-The predominant income cohort spans 39.5% of locals (3,976 people) with incomes between $1,500 and $2,999, similar to the surrounding region where 30.9% fall into this bracket.
-Housing affordability pressures are severe in the area, with only 80.1% of income remaining after housing costs, ranking at the 47th percentile nationally.
-The area's SEIFA income ranking places it in the 5th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2022, Rosehill - Harris Park SA2 had a median income among taxpayers of $49,299 and an average income of $59,151.
+This was lower than the national averages of $60,873 (median) and $90,237 (average).
+In Greater Sydney, these figures stood at $56,994 (median) and $80,856 (average).
+Based on Wage Price Index growth of 12.61% from financial year ending June 2022 to September 2025, estimated median income would be approximately $55,516 and average income around $66,610 by the latter date.
+The 2021 Census data shows household, family, and personal incomes in Rosehill - Harris Park cluster at the 53rd percentile nationally.
+Income analysis reveals that 39.5% of locals (3,976 people) fall into the $1,500 - $2,999 income bracket, similar to the surrounding region where 30.9% are in this category.
+Housing affordability pressures are severe, with only 80.1% of income remaining after housing costs, ranking at the 46th percentile nationally.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income